ykxvqze/bash_projects/ipv4.md

 cidr2network()
 --------------
-To obtain the network address of 128.42.5.4/21, the first 21 bits are kept unchanged while the rest are made into 0s.
+To obtain the network address of 128.42.5.4/21, the first 21 bits are kept unchanged, while the rest are made into 0s.

 IP address: 128.42.5.4

-Netmask   : 255.255.248.0
+Netmask: 255.255.248.0

 IP binary: 10000000 00101010 00000101 00000100